Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "left-aligned"
     - @c "right-aligned"
     - @c "centered"
+- @c "columns-color": an array of column and color pairs, which contain the following properties:
+  - @c "position": which column to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
+  - @c "background": the background color of the column.
+  - @c "stops": an array of which rows to skip over when changing the column's color.\n This is an array of @c "position" items.
+- @c "columns-borders": an array of column border specifications, which contain the following:
+  - @c "position": which column to edit.\n
+       Refer to the [position](#position-properties) properties that are available.
+  - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.
+  - @c "stops": an array of which rows to skip over when changing the column's borders.\n This is an array of @c "position" items.
+- @c "columns-highlight": an array of column highlight specifications, which contain the following:
+  - @c "position": which column to edit.\n
+       Refer to the [position](#position-properties) properties that are available.
+  - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.
+  - @c "stops": an array of which rows to skip over when changing the column's cell highlighting.\n This is an array of @c "position" items.
 - @c "columns-add-aggregates": an array of column aggregate definitions that will be added to the table.\n Each column aggregate node contains the following properties:
   - @c "type": the type of aggregate column to add.\n